Welcome to KNOCKvologan Studio,

 When Animals Speak - Eva Meijer

-Saturday 5th April 2pm | KNOCKvologan Barn
+Saturday 5th April 2pm | KNOCKvologan Yard

 Drawing on insights from their own close relationships with animals, science, philosophy, and politics, Eva Meijer provides fascinating, real-world examples of animal communities who use their voices to speak, and act.
 In their talk When Animals Speak they encourage us to rethink our relations with other animals, showing that their voices should be taken into account as the starting point for a new interspecies democracy.